hobo0xcc/sicc/README.md

 sicc is a handmade c compiler.

-sicc aim at self-hosting but it's currently not.
+sicc aims at self-hosting but it's currently not.

 # Build